SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/06-Expressions.md

 ```java
 String name = "John Doe";
 ```
-In most contexts where expressions are used, for example in statements, the expression is expected to evaluate to some value.
+In most contexts, after expressions are processed, the result is a single value.

 * If `x` and `y` are integers, the expression `x + y` evaluates to a numeric value.
 Every value has an associated type